xyjsteven15/cdj_nme/README.md

 # CDJ NME

+---

-"Education is a right not a privilege"
+"Education is a right not a privilege".

+---

 In this repository are all the files needed to complete the 4-week Python section of new member education for Cornell Data Journal.